clamytoe/game_time_limiter/README.md

 #### Windows executable notes

 Once your executable is created, you can move it to wherever you like.
-For example, create a folder in your Documents directory called **GTL** and place the executable along with the apps_list.txt file in there.

-> **NOTE:** I had initially placed the files in the root of the C:\ drive, but it's a hassle when updated the apps_list file because of the Windows permissions.
+> **NOTE:** By default the Windows executable will look for the `gtl_config.json` and `apps_list.txt` files in the **%appdata%** directory.
+It will also create and store the `GaneTimeLimiter.json` log file ithere.

 When you run it for the first time, it will looke like this: